MaitreyaSahu/first-round/README.md

 ## 2. What is the width of a container with 100px of width and 5px of padding?

-> - It depends on elemets css **box-sizing** property.
+> - It depends on the element's css **box-sizing** property.
-> - If box-sizing property is not set the default value is **content-box**. which means the width value will be applied only to the content and the padding and border width will be added on top of that which will make the element width is equal to width of the content + padding width + border width.
+> - If box-sizing property is not set, the default value is **content-box**. and the width property value doesn't take padding and border in account.
+> - Which means the width value will be applied only to the content and the padding and border width will be added separately.
+> - Which will make the final width of the element is equal to the width of the content + padding width (left + right) + border width (left + right).
+>
-> - In this case if the box-sizing property is not set of set to content box then the final width of the element will be 100 + 5 + 5 = 110px
+>   - *In this case, if the box-sizing property is not set or if it is set as content box then the final width of the element will be 100 (content width) + 5 (left padding) + 5 (right padding) = 110px*
+>
+> - If it is set as **border-box**, then the width propery of the element takes both padding and margin into account.
-> - if it is set to **border-box**, then the final wuidth of the element will be eqal to the 100px.
+>   - *In this case, the actual width of the element will be eqal to 100px.
+Because the padding and border will not take any extra space, the content width will be auto adjusted.*

 ## 3. How to apply a click event to all paragraphs except for the last?
 ```javascript